shanesmith/gerrit-cli/README.md

 You could also assign reviewers to the patch by using the 'assign' option like so: `gerrit up --assign cbush jmartin`.

+Lastly, you may also group reviewers into "squads" if you find you're assigning the same people often.
+Run `gerrit squad create the_usual_suspects cbush jmartin` to create one, and prefix the squad name with an @-symbol to use it in your assign list like so: `gerrit assign @the_usual_suspects`.

 ### Viewing patches on Gerrit